 - Education: Graduates will continue their education through a combination of independent learning, continuing education and advanced degrees.

-- Adaptability: Graduate will demonstrate ability in a career that utilizes skills and knowledge gained in their undergraduate engineering program.
+- Adaptability: Graduate will demonstrate flexibility in a career that utilizes skills and knowledge gained in their undergraduate engineering program.

-- Participation: Graduates will be known as active participants in a wide variety of both professional and non-professional activities, including jobs, professional societies, community activities, and government service.
+- Participation: Graduates will be known as active participants in a wide variety of both professional and non-professional activities, including jobs, professional societies, community activities/service, and government or public service.

 - The ability to apply knowledge of mathematics, science, and engineering.